 - At 2 MW, UI RCP Bridgeport Seaside in Bridgeport is among the largest solar installations in Connecticut.
 Completed by D.E.
 Shaw Renewable Investments (DESRI) in 2018, this solar project has enough electric capacity to power more than 300 homes.7

 Check out our Major Solar Projects List for more notable installations.

 Solar Companies in Connecticut

 Looking for a local installer?
-Use the SEIA EnergySage Marketplace to compare quotes and find companies in your area.
+Use SolarReviews to get company reviews and estimates for solar in your area.
 You can also view the average costs for installing solar in Connecticut, based on real price data from installed systems and solar quotes.